Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Wondrous
 - Attunement

+**Charges**: This item has four charges and regains all charges when you finish a long rest.

-**Fury**: As a bonus action you can enter a state of fury for a minute.
+**Fury**: As a bonus action you can spend two charges enter a state of fury for a minute.
 While in fury your weapon attacks deal 1d6 additional damage, additionaly you gain temporary hit points equal to twice your proficiency bonus whenever you score a takedown.
-You can use this action a number of times equal to your proficiency bonus before finishing a long rest.

-**Calm**: You gain +1 to all saving throws
+_You gain +1 to saving throws_

-_While attuned to this item your armor class inceases by 1_
+_You gain +1 to your armor class_

 ---